Can a blood test predict cardiovascular disease? Let’s find out.

 “If you can treat someone much earlier, before [they] have symptoms, you will be far more effective in preventing events,” Dr. Ballantyne continues.
 “Our major problem is that we do too little too late.”

-Although the research seems promising, these methods are not currently used as a tool for predicting risk for cardiovascular disease.
+Although the research seems promising, these methods are a tool for predicting risk for cardiovascular disease.

-Heart attacks are currently diagnosed with troponin tests; we need more studies before they’re used to predict risk.
+Heart attacks are currently diagnosed with troponin tests.
+However, we need more studies before they’re used to predict risk.

 According to Dr. Rebecca Vigen, who did not participate in the study, “Research in this area is leading us toward individualized care more and more, so we can better predict who’s at risk for developing adverse cardiovascular outcomes.”